<< Click to Display Table of Contents >>

 EQuIS Enterprise dashboards serve as containers for one or more widgets that can provide overviews (e.g., reports, charts, maps, etc.) about projects (i.e., facilities).
 A variety of standard dashboards are included with the installation of EQuIS Enterprise (see Standard Dashboards).
-These dashboards can be customized and/or copied.
+These dashboards can be configured and/or copied.
 New dashboards can also be created by users with the necessary permissions.
 Creation of project-specific or user-specific dashboards is recommended to provide the greatest benefit.
-Customization of dashboards involves adding widgets and configuring widgets that will convey the desired data to end-users and decision makers.
+Customization of dashboards involves adding and configuring widgets that will convey the desired data to end-users and decision makers.

 Dashboards may contain data from one or more facilities.
 Set dashboard permissions to adjust the visibility or edit-ability of any dashboard for specific Enterprise users.
 For projects with similar analysis and/or reporting components, dashboards may be setup as templates and then copied.

 Enterprise dashboards are divided into Sections and Columns to provide a means of enhancing and controlling the arrangement of widgets.
 Each dashboard must have at least one section and one column, but users can add as many sections and columns as desired.
 The display of dashboard sections can be either in a stacked vertical alignment or as horizontal tabs.